prettydiff/wisdom/Web_Training.md

 Level 2 - Accessibility and Security
 ---

+Accessibility and Security require a certain amount of education and decision making capacity.
+These also require a solid (near rockstar) understanding of Level 1 skills.

 * Objectives: Have a solid understanding of accessibility and security
 * Expectations
    - Understand WCAG 2.0